Tools & Resources2026 Guide

 Is a location-based tool better than Apollo for local businesses?

 They serve different purposes.
-Apollo excels at finding individual contacts at companies by job title and is ideal for enterprise sales.
-Location-based tools like Lead Atlas are designed for finding local businesses by city, ZIP code, and industry.
-If you are targeting small businesses in specific geographic areas, a location-based tool is usually a better fit.
+Apollo finds individual contacts by job title.
+Location-based tools find businesses by city, ZIP code, and industry.
+For small businesses in specific areas, use a location-based tool.

 Can I find business leads by city or ZIP code?

 Yes.
-Location-based lead generation tools like Lead Atlas let you search for businesses by city name, ZIP code, neighborhood, or even a specific address radius.
-This makes it easy to build prospect lists for specific territories or local markets.
+Location-based tools let you search by city name, ZIP code, neighborhood, or address radius to build prospect lists for specific territories.

 What should I look for in a local lead generation tool?